 Sintered pads will stay consistent through wetness, mud, and all sorts of grit and crap.
 They will likely squeal much more once they get wet but all you can do is accept and embrace it.
 Brake squeal is part of winter riding, and a small price to pay for performance and safety.

-For many riders, fenders may be the least sexy thing that you could add to the lines of a beautiful road bike.
+For many riders, fenders (or "mud guards" as non-Americans say) may be the least sexy thing that you could add to the lines of a beautiful road bike.
 But in winter they serve an important purpose.
 Rear fenders keep dirt and spray from soaking your backside while font fenders help protect your feet and drivetrain from spray coming off the front wheel.
 Overall, both you and your bike will be dryer and happier, and so will anyone following behind you.

 If you absolutely cannot bring yourself to clip a set of fenders onto your bike, then something simple like an Ass Saver, a small, unobtrusive plastic fender that mounts under your saddle, can be enough to at least keep your butt dry while still looking pro.

 Let’s say you simply don’t want to subject your beautiful, beloved bike to the harshness of winter.
 Perhaps your current bike is simply too fairweather focused, and you want something that has all the best battle gear.
-This is why many cyclists will actually have a second bike to use as their dedicated winter bike.
+This is why many serious cyclists will actually have a second bike to use as a dedicated winter or wet weather bike.
 These bikes can range from beaters to purpose-built winter beating machines.

 If you just need a winter beater, it doesn’t necessarily mean you need a bike that’s a piece of junk.
 A good winter beater is simply a bike that you don’t have a particularly strong emotional or financial attachment to.
 It just needs to function well and keep you going.
 Used, older model road bikes are great options for a winter bike.
 It doesn't need to be the latest and greatest.
 It just needs to be properly taken care of, and it can keep you riding winter after winter.

-If your goal is to ride through the worst mother nature can through at you, then a specialized bike is probably more what you’re looking for.
-This can mean cyclocross or touring bikes capable of mounting wide, knobby, and maybe even studded tires and full coverage fenders.
+If your goal is to ride through the worst mother nature can throw at you, then a more specialized bike is probably more what you’re looking for.
+This can mean cyclocross, gravel, or touring bikes capable of mounting wide, knobby, and maybe even studded tires and full coverage fenders.
 A mountain bike or fat bike might also open up many more riding possibilities.
 If you don’t want anything to keep you off a bike, then winter is a great reason to look for your next N+1.